httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Upload appending is used for resuming an existing upload.

-The request MUST use the `PATCH` method and `application/partial-upload` media type and be sent to the upload resource.
+The request MUST use the `PATCH` method with the `application/partial-upload` media type and MUST be sent to the upload resource.
 The `Upload-Offset` field value ({{upload-offset}}) MUST be set to the resumption offset.

 If the end of the request content is not the end of the upload, the `Upload-Complete` field value ({{upload-complete}}) MUST be set to false.